 The noise schedule is something we define.
 We can choose to subtract the same amount of noise at each step.
 Or we can subtract more in the beginning, like above.
 The sampler subtracts just enough noise in each step to reach the expected noise in the next step.
 That’s what you see in the step-by-step image.

-Image-to-image is a method first proposed in the SDEdit method.
+Image-to-image transforms an image into another one using Stable Diffusion.
+It is first proposed in the SDEdit method.
 SDEdit can be applied to any diffusion model.
 So we have image-to-image for Stable Diffusion (a latent diffusion model).

 An input image and a text prompt are supplied as the input in image-to-image.
 The generated image will be conditioned by both the input image and text prompt. for example, using this amateur drawing and the prompt “photo of perfect green apple with stem, water droplets, dramatic lighting” as inputs, image-to-image can turn it into a professional drawing: